FredKSchott/snowpack/www/_template/guides/react.md

 Great job!
 You're now ready to build the React project of your dreams with Snowpack.

-Image: Certificate with share buttons for Twitter
+Want to tweet your accomplishment to the world?
+Click the button below:

+<a href="https://twitter.com/share?ref_src=twsrc%5Etfw" class="twitter-share-button" data-text="I just learned how to build a React app with #Snowpack.
+Check out the tutorial:" data-show-count="false">Tweet</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 At this point you have the basics and have a great starter for any React project.
 But if you compare with the official [Snowpack React template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-react) you'll notice it has some other developer tools you might find useful:

 - [Prettier](https://prettier.io/)—a popular code formatter

-- [Tests](https://www.snowpack.dev/#testing)— Snowpack supports any popular JavaScript testing framework
+- [Tests](https://www.snowpack.dev/#testing)—Snowpack supports any popular JavaScript testing framework

-- [`@snowpack/plugin-dotenv`](https://github.com/snowpackjs/snowpack/tree/master/plugins/plugin-dotenv)— Use `dotenv` in your Snowpack.
+- [`@snowpack/plugin-dotenv`](https://github.com/snowpackjs/snowpack/tree/master/plugins/plugin-dotenv)—Use `dotenv` in your Snowpack.
 This is useful for environment specific variables

-If you'd like to use Typescript with Snowpack and React, checkout the [Snowpack React Typescript](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-react-typescript) starter.
+If you'd like to use Typescript with Snowpack and React, check out the [Snowpack React Typescript](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-react-typescript) starter.

 If you have any questions, comments, or corrections, we'd love to hear from you in the Snowpack [discussion](https://github.com/snowpackjs/snowpack/discussions) forum or our [Snowpack Discord community](https://discord.gg/rS8SnRk).